zyedidia/lfi/README.md

 * New capabilities and full security for the runtime.
 * Support for additional ARM extensions.
+* Support for GCC (in-progress).
+* Optimized integration with WebAssembly (efficiently run WebAssembly inside LFI).
+* Instrumentation of static binaries, so you don't need to recompile your program.
 * Support for cool new features that are not yet announced.
-* Support for dynamic code generation.
 * Support for ARM software context IDs for mitigating Spectre attacks (requires modifications to Linux, which Arm will hopefully implement soon).

-In the future, we may explore support for additional architectures such as x86-64 and RISC-V, but there is currently no plan to do so.
+We are currently exploring support for x86-64 and hope to have a prototype available the coming months.